You are here:

 Located in Tropical North Queensland, The Cairns Institute at James Cook University undertakes research which addresses critical points of social and environmental transformation in the tropics.
 Their aim is to be visionary, multidisciplinary, and driven by principles of social justice and reciprocity.
 They inform and support public debate about sustainable development and other issues shaping life in the tropics, creating democratic spaces for the dissemination and discussion of ideas and knowledge.
 The Cairns Institute also aims to provide cross-institutional leadership in relationship and coalition building with regional partners.

-At the Benevolent Society, we believe everyone – young and old – should be able to live their best life.
+At The Benevolent Society, we believe everyone – young and old – should be able to live their best life.
 That is why our teams have been helping to support Australian families for more than 200 years.
 We provide learning and development care to help children and parents thrive through play and specialist programs such as: Early Years Centres, community events, Early Childhood Education Centres, child and family psychology, occupational therapy, specialist case management, and other allied health support.
 Our teams provide help every step of the way as every child’s situation is unique and strive to build nurturing and caring foundations for all families involved.

 Communities for Children partners with local organisations to design and build a prevention network that contributes to the health and wellbeing of families with children aged 0 – 12 years in Cairns South and Yarrabah.
 We take an early intervention approach that supports families to improve the way they relate to each other; improve parenting skills; and to ensure the health and wellbeing of children.
 Communities for Children is an Australian Government funded initiative through the Department of Social Services.